-On this page you will find all of the information, tips, and tricks for a 3D print in alumide.
+On this page you will find all of the information, tips and tricks for a successful 3D print in alumide.
 Specifically you’ll find information on:

 Objects printed in alumide are made from a mix of polyamide powder and fine aluminum particles.
 The raw material makes for a matte surface which is somewhat porous and shiny.
 Alumide is no more or less durable than polyamide.
 In fact, their physical properties are very similar.
 This makes for great freedom in your designs - allowing for both complex and inclosed volumes.